Travel During a Pandemic

 That last line got my attention.

-I decided it was prudent not to wait another day in Bali and instead get the hell out of Dodge the very next day.
-I realized we would forgo our ticket on the 29th but nevertheless booked a flight Bali-Jakarta- Tokyo-Vancouver on the 28th.
+I decided it was prudent not to wait another day in Bali and instead get the hell out of Dodge ASAP.
+I realized we would forgo our ticket on the 29th, but nevertheless booked a flight: Bali-Jakarta-Tokyo-Vancouver on the 28th.

-Total travel time: 42 hours, two long layovers in Jakarta and Tokyo.
-The cancelled flight on Eva Airlines was only 17 hours travel time!
+Total travel time: 42 hours, including two long layovers in Jakarta and Tokyo.
+The cancelled flight on Eva Airlines had only been 17 hours travel time!

 So be it….

 While we love Bali, I was very anxious to leave.
-After a very long night tossing and turning, the next morning we were ready to roll, off to the airport, trying not to panic about everything that could go wrong.
+After a very long night tossing and turning, (at least for me; Elaine seemed to be taking things a lot more calmly) the next morning we were ready to roll, and were soon off to the airport, and I was trying not to panic about everything that could go wrong.

 The airport was eerily quiet; it seemed everyone had departed, no one was arriving.
-We were forced to fill out health cards that were never collected, suffer through temperature screenings, eventually boarding a Garuda flight to Jakarta- an Airbus 330 less that 10% full, yet complete with meal service and very gracious staff.
+We were forced to fill out health cards that were never collected, suffer through temperature screenings, eventually boarding a Garuda flight to Jakarta—an Airbus 330 less than 10% full, yet complete with meal service and very gracious staff.

-Our memories of Jakarta were not very pleasant; it is often referred as a "hell hole."
-We did not look forward to the possibility of being stranded there.
+Our memories of Jakarta in 1986 were not very pleasant; it is often referred as a "hell hole" and that's exactly what we remembered from our time there.
+We did not look forward to the possibility of being stranded in that city.

-Jakarta airport was almost deserted.
-We met some fellow Canadians who were headed back to Canada, we were very well stocked with food, masks, hand sanitizer.
+When we touched down, we found Jakarta airport almost deserted.
+We met some fellow Canadians who were also headed back to Canada, and were very well stocked with food, masks, hand sanitizer that they were willing to share.
 We spent the layover in Jakarta (8 hours) and Tokyo (12 hours) hanging with them.
 We were in it together.

-According to news reports coming from Canada, we would be forced to quarantine at a hotel or 14 days.
-The Canadian government would provide transport to the hotel, and pay for our lodging.
+According to news reports coming from Canada, we would be forced to quarantine at a hotel for 14 days.
+The Canadian government would provide transport to the hotel, and pay for lodging.

-But when we finally landed in Vancouver, we were surprised how lax things were at Canada Border Services.
-As usual we input our passport information on a computer monitor then answered questions on the screen related to Corvid.
+When we finally (!) landed in Vancouver, we were surprised at how lax things were at Canada Border Services.
+As usual we inputted our passport information on a computer monitor, then answered questions on the screen related to Covid.

 Would we be able to go for walks during our 14 days?

-Our fellow travellers told us they grabbed a cab to a hotel, stayed overnight then flew on to Saskatoon.
-We also heard this from other folks we'd met- they didn't quarantine until they got home, which usually required flying.
+Meanwhile, our fellow travellers told us they had grabbed a cab to a hotel, stayed overnight then flew on to Saskatoon.
+We also heard this from other folks we'd met that they didn't quarantine until they got home, which usually required flying.

-It was even worse in America.
+Restrictions were even more lax in America.
 Small wonder the virus spread so fast.

-We were fortunate; my niece had a North Vancouver condo she used as her business office, as it was cheaper than commercial space.
-Completely furnished including kitchen, washer and dryer.
-My sister Maggie stocked us up on food, and we spent fourteen days respecting the quarantine.
+We were fortunate; my niece had a North Vancouver condo she used as her business office, as it was cheaper than commercial space, but with the pandemic restrictions, she and her staff were not allowed to work together; it was available for us as everyone had to work at home.
+The condo was completely furnished and included a full kitchen, plus a washer and dryer.
+My sister Maggie had stocked us up on food, and we were well prepared to spend the full 14 days respecting the quarantine.

-Normally the weather in North Vancouver can be counted on to rain in April.
-In 2020, each day was better than the previous one.
-When we finally excited from our quarantine, we took a long along the ocean.
+Normally, the weather in North Vancouver can be counted on to rain in April.
+In 2020, each day was better than the previous one, although still cool and windy.
+When we finally excited our quarantine abode, we took a reviving and lengthy walk along the ocean.

 LONG WAY HOME

-The jets were empty flying out mid-April- mostly crew repositioning.
-At Calgary Airport, the runways and side lanes where jets taxi were stacked with idle aircraft.
-We had to circumnavigate the airport to get to the runway aboard a brand new Airbus that was meant to fly passengers to Europe.
-There were perhaps 40 passengers aboard, perhaps one eighth capacity.
+The jets were empty flying out on our mid-April booking: mostly crew repositioning.
+At Calgary Airport, the runways and side lanes where jets taxi were jammed with idle aircraft.
+We had to circumnavigate the airport to get to the runway aboard a brand new Airbus that was built to fly passengers to Europe.
+There were perhaps about 40 passengers aboard, about one eighth capacity.
+For some reason, the flight attendants wanted everyone to sit together in one section.
+Likely it was so serving the passengers would be easier, but hello?
+It's a pandemic so we probably shouldn't sit close to each other; Elaine and I made a bee-line for the empty section in the back.